-The Department of Modern Languages at E-town offers five language majors:
+The Department of Modern Languages at Etown offers three language majors:

 Study one language or two, or even double major!
 The majority of our majors double-major or minor in another discipline such as Education, International Business, International Studies, Political Science, Communications or History.
 Modern Languages enhances these majors nicely, as more and more industries have far-reaching objectives.

 Student employment positions as student assistants and language tutors in the Center for Student Success are available to Modern Language majors.
-In addition, the Center for Global Understanding and Peacemaking, the Office of Study Abroad, Residence Life, and the Office of International Student Services host programming of international interest, and the Center for Civic and Community Engagement offers volunteer opportunities such as ESL tutoring.
+In addition, the Center for Global Understanding and Peacemaking, the Office of Study Abroad, Community Living, and the Office of International Students and Scholars host programming of international interest, and the Center for Civic and Community Engagement offers volunteer opportunities such as ESL tutoring.

 Our full-time faculty members have considerable professional and teaching experience.
 Their fields of interest include literature, culture, film, bilingual education, teacher education, romance philology, literary translation, foreign literature pedagogy, and language teaching methodology.
 Our faculty are actively involved in professional organizations, and regularly present papers at conferences and publish work in their respective fields.